-Could it be that she believes that Isma and Perkasa by one or even 10 of their number have issued political statements like those of Bersih’s, Fr. lawrence’s or Rev. Ong Moon and Anwar’s that do not meet with her approval? or worse still could Isma’s offending statements have been in the mold of the former Pope’s (Ratzinger)“Islam is a religion of evil” remark? or more to the point, is it because Isma and Perkasa are not of the same social pedigree of the 25?
+Could it be that she believes that Isma and Perkasa by one or even 10 of their number have issued political statements like those of Bersih’s, Fr. lawrence’s or Rev. Ong Moon and Anwar’s that do not meet with her approval? or worse still could Isma’s offending statements have been in the mold of the former Pope’s (Ratzinger)“Islam is a religion of evil” remark? or more to the point, is it because Isma and Perkasa are not of the same social pedigree as the G25 members?

 WHERE DOES THE TRUTH LIE?